azad-p/BlockchainNetwork/README.md

 ## Output

 Some output may be provided as per testing.
 This should show a few transactions outputs/inputs, which can be verified by searching the data-set directly.

+# Out of Memory ?

+Files are read entirely, one by one, and freed inbetween.
+The more memory the better.

+The largest file in the 2015 data-set is ~1.5GB.

+For 2015, you will need to set the heap size to 16384 MB.

+Pass the command -Xmx16384m to the VM to do this.

+# Execution time (Part A)